THE SCIENCE OF EARTHQUAKES.

 How do scientists measure the size of earthquakes?

-The size of the earthquake is called its
+The size of the earthquake is called its magnitude.
+There is one

 magnitude for each earthquake.
 Scientists also talk about the